kevva/bin-wrapper/README.md

 Check if a binary is present and working.
 If it isn't, download and test it by running the binary with `cmd` and see if it exits correctly.

-Emits `ok` if the binary is working and `fail` if the binary failed to exit with status code `0`.
+Emits `success` if the binary is working and `fail` if the binary failed to exit with status code `0`.

 ### .build(cmd)